markbastian/credit-risk/README.md

 A bunch of files, notebooks, projects, etc. for the [Kaggle Credit Risk Competition](https://www.kaggle.com/c/home-credit-default-risk/).

 ## Competitors
 Feel free to steal our ideas and work.
 You're still going down.
+Unless we just aren't good enough.

 ## Getting Started